comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 toc_sticky: true
 ---

-The teaching team will be using ROS2 Foxy with Ubuntu 20.04 and we recommend you do the same.
+The teaching team will be using ROS2 Galactic with Ubuntu 20.04 and we recommend you do the same.
 If you are very brave and have a very good reason to try it, come talk to us about Ubuntu 22.04 ROS2 Humble (we have had some limited success).

 > While there are other ways to install ROS on a computer (ROS2 for Windows, ROS2 through Docker, ROS2 through Windows Subsystem for Linux, ROS), you really, really want to use Ubuntu running via dual boot (not as a virtual machine).
 We have found that while these other setups work to varying degrees, there are always little issues that will crop up that will likely get in the way of your learning.
 While setting up a dual boot takes some time, you will find that the payoff is quite big (both in terms of the smoothness of your experience and in learning how to interact with a Linux environment).